ucsc-cgp/training-resources/WDL/README.md

 # Quick tips
 ## Variables
+### Reserved keywords (don't use these as variable names)
+The WDL spec has a list of some reserved keywords that should not be used as variable names, but it does not include everything as of my writing this.

 ### Variables in filenames

 There are two different ways that you should represent a filename with a variable.